HandSCS: Structural Coordinate Space for Animatable Hand Gaussian Splatting: Method

 \subsubsection{Structural Coordinate Basis}

-We construct a unified set of \textit{static} and \textit{dynamic} bones vector to define the structural coordinate basis of the SCS.
+We construct the coordinate basis from a unified set of static and virtual bone vectors.
 The static bones capture the unified physical hand structure and are deformed through the standard LBS in MANO model, while preserving a consistent canonical skeletal topology across poses.
-In contrast, the dynamic bones adaptively model pose-dependent structural variations.
-Together, they form a flexible structural coordinate basis. \textbf{Static Bone Basis.} The static part defines the physical hand bones derived from the MANO kinematic model~\cite{mano}, augmented with cross-finger connections to capture anatomical relationships between adjacent fingers.
-To maintain a compact topology, we remove redundant wrist-to-finger edges for all fingers except the thumb.
-The resulting static bone topology is formulated as
+In contrast, the virtual bones adaptively model pose-dependent structural variations.
+Together, they form a flexible structural coordinate basis.

+\textbf{Static Bone Basis.} The static part defines the physical hand bones derived from the MANO kinematic model~\cite{mano}, augmented with cross-finger connections to capture anatomical relationships between adjacent fingers.
+To maintain a compact topology, we remove redundant wrist-to-finger edges for all fingers except the thumb, as illustrated in Fig.~\ref{fig:topology}.
+The resulting static bone topology is formulated as,

 Given the pose parameters $\boldsymbol{\theta}$ and shape parameters $\boldsymbol{\beta}$, the MANO model computes the joint positions in observed space $\mathcal{J}_o = \{\boldsymbol{j}_o^i\}_{i=0}^{K-1} $, where $\mathcal{J}_o \in \mathbb{R}^{K \times 3}$ and $K$ is the number of joints.
 Using the defined topology $\mathcal{E}_{\text{static}} = \{ (u, v) \mid v \in \mathcal{J} \}$, where $u$ denotes the parent joint of $v$.
 The set of static bones is formulated as,